 But despite these thrills and allures and the spiritual uplift of flight, a career as a pilot seems to be very rough on the mind and body.
 I had entertained the idea of a career as a pilot a few times on and off because I love to travel and I love to fly and I love to see the stars and earth from the plane.
 Seeing the buildings and roads and houses and cars and people become specks is very comforting to me- to leave all the frustrations of the earth in the dust like they never mattered is so satisfying and so addicting.
 But now that I know about half a dozen people who spent several years pursuing flight ratings and their dream of being a pilot just to immediately quit their job as an airline pilot because of how horrible it turned out to be, I don’t think it would be smart to pursue it other than for fun and for entertaining the joke of astronaut candidacy as a woman (only 60 women in human history have ever been to space!)
 I’ve talked to people in the private jet industry – get paid to fly an incredible private jet to exotic places where the millionaire jet owner pays for your luxury hotels?
 Um, yes! – but it seems that typically said millionaire will treat you like a servant and demand demeaning assistant tasks of you despite your years and years of flight training.

 I kind of have an inside perspective on aviation.
 I now work at a flight testbed at an airport and my understanding from the pilots and test pilots there is that commercial aircraft are already perfectly automated.
 There is no need for a pilot whatsoever- the pilot is the aircraft babysitter in a commercial aircraft.
 In fact, if you fly regularly in commercial aircraft, some of the landings were probably automated.
 But in a small plane, nothing is automated, you do all the work or “hand flying” and I think that’s the only way it can be satisfying and exciting and fun.
-But people will never get in a commercial aircraft without a human pilot and so there will always be someone forced to sit there and be shipped off to some random location.
+But it will take a lot of time before people will get in a commercial aircraft without a human pilot.
 In our lifetimes it might be reduced to one pilot per commercial aircraft instead of two.
 But just from what my body is telling me from the draining exhaustion of several hours of consecutive flight training and the draining exhaustion of cabin pressure in a commercial plane- I don’t think it is healthy to be in an airplane for extremely extensive periods..
 And some research backs this by claiming that airline pilots tend to die as soon as they retire.
 So I don’t think we should make people who love to fly because it is spiritually uplifting die in commercial aircraft.
 We should embrace automated aircraft.